 We whelped Deacon's litter in March of 2015.
 Later that summer, he traveled to his new home in Beaufort, South Carolina.
 His owner ran him through a VJP in the spring of 2016, but as a veterinary student, he did not have the time to complete Deac's training for the HZP or VGP.
 He shipped Deac to us in mid-June and spent the summer preparing Deac for his HZP and VGP.

-During his time with us, Henry has really been impressive.
+During his time with us, Deac has really been impressive.
 He is a very loyal dog so he was a little sulky when he first arrived.
-But after a few weeks, we finally got to meet the real Henry as he bonded to Cortney and returned to his normal self.
+But after a few weeks, we finally got to meet the real Deac as he bonded to Cortney and returned to his normal self.
 He's a happy boy who LOVES to work.
 He is a very intelligent dog and Cortney was able to complete an entire force-fetch program with him in just over 2 weeks!
-Henry is a very high-drive dog with an intense love for water...and really any other job.
+Deac is a very high-drive dog with an intense love for water...and really any other job.
 The more confidence he gains, the more he wants to work.
 He has an excellent nose has been just smoking blood tracks.
-He completed his VGP bloodtrack in less than 10 minutes as he cruised through the woods (sounding off most of the track as well).
+He completed his first VGP bloodtrack in less than 10 minutes as he cruised through the woods (sounding off most of the track as well).
 He's an intense pointer and has remained rock solid on all of his retrieves of every type of game.

-Henry's incredibly fast progression through force fetch and all of his HZP/VGP training has been phenomenal.
+Deac's incredibly fast progression through force fetch and all of his HZP/VGP training has been phenomenal.
 He is a "brag-dog" that should impress lots of hunters throughout his career.
 He certainly has a lot of excellent qualities to pass on to the next generation and we look forward to seeing puppies out of him in the future.